MicrosoftDocs/customer-insights/ci-docs/data/managed-identities.md

 # Set up managed identities for storage accounts behind firewalls

+Customer Insights - Data is migrating to managed identities for Azure resources.
+Managed identities is the recommended way to connect to Azure resources behind a firewall using a restricted service principal that can only be used between two designated endpoints.
+The credentials for the service principal can't be exported or viewed.

+> [!IMPORTANT]
+> Managed identities can't connect to storage accounts with external Azure Private Links.
+[Create a support ticket](/power-platform/admin/get-help-support) for assistance.

 If you have Azure storage protected by firewalls, use managed identities for Azure resources to connect to Customer Insights - Data.
 Managed identities provide an automatically managed identity in Microsoft Entra ID for applications, such as Customer Insights - Data, to use when connecting to resources that support Microsoft Entra authentication.
 The managed identity can't be accessed or used outside of its configured endpoints.
 Learn more in [Managed identities for Azure resources](/entra/identity/managed-identities-azure-resources).

-> [!IMPORTANT]
-> Managed identities can't connect to storage accounts with external Azure Private Links.
-[Create a support ticket](/power-platform/admin/get-help-support) for assistance.

 There are three scenarios where Customer Insights - Data can be configured to connect to firewall-protected Azure storage containers: